I love giving tips on how to keep your home clean and free of pests.

 2. Keep Your Dustbin Dry

 There are biodegradable waste bags that you can use instead of ordinary plastic bags.
 Moisture from the waste can evaporate from the food, but it gets trapped inside plastic waste bags.
 In biodegradable ones, the waste dries out, decreasing the risk of attracting flies.
-The trash can also stays cleaner.
+The trash will also stay cleaner.

 You can also put newspapers at the bottom of the dustbin to help absorb moisture.
-A dry trash can also attracts less of other insects.
+Dry trash will attract less of other insects.

 3. Keep Small Flies Away From Your Fruit Basket